-The choice of how to split opt-in users into the sub-groups of S and T and the choice of M are unrelated to privacy constraints, and can be made by BLENDER's developer to optimize utility goals, as will be discussed in Section 4.2.1.
+related to privacy constraints, and can be made by BLENDER's developer to optimize utility goals, as will be discussed in Section 4.2.1.

 The technical discussions of the algorithms' privacy properties and variance estimate computations follow in Section 3.1 and Section 3.3.